-Come along with me as I continue to expand my Sommelier knowledge on all aspects of wine.
-I'll be reviewing wines, providing food and wine pairings, traveling to vineyards and a few other surprises.
+Come along with me as I continue to expand my Sommelier knowledge on all aspects of wine, craft beer and spirits.
+I'll be reviewing wines, providing food and wine pairings, traveling to vineyards, breweries and a few other surprises.
 So let's have a glass of wine and share a few laughs while we travel "the long and viny road" of wines.

 I know...
 A Sommelier is supposed to like all wines but I have to admit that I have particular fascination with California Zinfandel's.
 Zinfandel is dark in colour with rich aromas of blackberry, vanilla and

 other dark fruit with "jam like" flavours that pair well with most BBQ